dvingo/cljs-styled-components/README.md

 ### CLJS Maps

-The styles are just maps so whatever code you want to combine them together:
+The styles are just maps so you can use whatever code you want to combine them together:

 ```clojure
 (def row